lucasReisDm/lucasReisDm/README.md

 - Customer journey improvement

 ## Repositories
-Here you will find my studies, templates, practical projects and portfolio as I build my skills in AI and automation.
+Here you will find my study notes, templates, practical projects and portfolio as I build my skills in AI and automation.

 ## Connect with me
 - LinkedIn: www.linkedin.com/in/lucas-reis-cea-pqo-07441a188